• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Q What is a Flexible Benefits plan?

-A A Flexible Benefits plan allows you to pay for certain benefits before your money is taxed.
-For example, with a Flexible Benefit plan you can transfer money out of every paycheck and put it in a Flexible Spending Arrangement (FSA) option before it's taxed.
-The FSA you choose allows you to set aside money, before it’s taxed, to pay for health care, out-of-pocket expenses, dental and vision expenses and dependent care expenses.
-The FSA Visa debit card is provided to pay for expenses at doctor’s offices, hospitals, and pharmacies, where applicable.
+A A Flexible Benefits plan allows you to pay for eligible expenses (deductions) prior to your money being taxed.
+For example, with a Flexible Benefit plan you can transfer money out of every paycheck and put it in a Flexible Spending Arrangement (FSA) option before it is taxed.
+The FSA option you choose allows you to set aside pre-taxed money to pay for health care, out-of-pocket expenses, dental and vision expenses, and dependent care expenses.
+The FSA Mastercard debit card is provided to pay for expenses at doctor’s offices, hospitals, and pharmacies, where applicable.

 Q What is a General-Purpose FSA?

-A The General-Purpose FSA (GPFSA) allows you to set aside money every month that you can use for out-of-pocket medical expenses like co-pays, deductibles, prescriptions, braces, crowns, dentures, contacts, eyeglasses, laser eye surgery and other costs.
-The benefit is that your money is set aside before it’s taxed.
+A The General-Purpose FSA (GPFSA) allows you to set aside money that can be used for out-of-pocket medical expenses like co-pays, deductibles, prescriptions, braces, crowns, dentures, contacts, eyeglasses, laser eye surgery, and other costs.
+The benefit is that your money is set aside before it is taxed.
 So, enrolling in the GPFSA means you have more to spend on those expenses than you would if you waited and spent the money after it was in your paycheck and taxed.
 You must re-enroll each year to continue participation.

 Q What is a Limited-Purpose FSA?

-A The Limited-Purpose FSA is a similar concept to the GPFSA, but like the name says, it’s more limited.
+A The Limited-Purpose FSA is a similar concept to the GPFSA, but as the name says, it is more limited.
 It can only be used for dental and vision expenses.
 You must re-enroll each year to continue participation.

 Q Can I have a General-Purpose FSA and a Limited-Purpose FSA?